AlinCqe/car-project/README.md

 A simple Object Oriented program to practice working with classes.

-This is not meant to be a functional garage manager, but rather a simulation to demonstrate core OOP concepts.
+This is not meant to be a functional script, but rather a project to practice OOP concepts.

 ## Project Structure